populationgenetics/exercises/HWexercise/HW.md

   - quantify deviations from Hardy-Weinberg proportions with the inbreeding coefficient *F*

-  - carry out a graphical test for multiple diallelic markers
+  - (if there is time) carry out a graphical test for multiple diallelic markers

       - Plotting genotypic distributions in deFinetti diagrams